googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **Figure 5.21 Complete color glyph definition without use of layers.**

+NOTE: The PaintComposite, in effect, also provides a limited layering structure with two layers, but with alternate compositing and blending modes, and without requiring use of the LayerV1List table.
+See 5.7.11.1.6 for details.

 **5.7.11.1.5 Transformations**

 A PaintTransform table can be used within a color glyph description to apply an